homan-uppu/writing/Essays/On college/Why college is outdated.md

 The average student can't justify investing in an online course if it doesn't clearly translate to greater employability.
 Even a "small" fee such as $20 for a course is unjustifiable when you have no idea how it'll help you land a job.

+On the other hand, people will find ways to finance a massive fee for a course if they have the confidence that it will translate to employability.

-And especially as the bar for creativity rises, the connection between a course and the ability to be employable / create value by learning the skill is opaque, further increasing the perceived risk of shelling out any money for a course.
+As the bar for creativity rises, the connection between a course and the ability to be employable / create value by learning the skill is opaque, further increasing the perceived risk of shelling out any money for a course.

 On top of this, there are no timeline guarantees in creative domains.
 You could spend 5 years grinding without much results, or find that you can create value in just a few months.
 With such unpredictability in outcomes, the average student can't fathom how to justify paying for a learning program.